-The weight and size of a female beaver are almost the same as its male counterpart.
-In some cases, they are even larger than the males, which is extremely uncommon among mammals.
+The weight and size of a female are almost the same as males.
+In some cases, they are even larger than males, something that is extremely uncommon among mammals.

 How Big Are Beaver Kits?

 Baby beavers are called kits.
-There are usually two to four in one litter.
-They are born with the ability to swim but typically don’t do anything until their first few weeks of life has passed.
+There are usually two to four born from one litter.
+They are born with the ability to swim but typically don’t do much for the first few weeks.
 Kits are tiny and easy prey for predators.
-They weigh around 1 lb at birth.
-When kits become adults, their larger size is ideal in scaring off predators.
+They weigh around 1 lb at birth and are about 7 inches long.
+When kits become adults, their larger size is ideal for helping scare off predators.

-Kits leave home at two years old and start mating at three years old.
+Kits leave home at the age of two and start mating at three.
 Beavers mate during the winter months.
-Eurasian beavers are pregnant for 2 to 4 months, while American beavers are pregnant for about 3.5 months.
+Eurasian beavers are pregnant for 2 to 4 months, while American beavers are pregnant for about 3 and a half months.

 Do Beavers’ Teeth Grow Forever?

-Beavers have massive teeth that grow forever.
-Their upper incisors range from 20 to 25mm, and their growth isn’t hindered at any point.
-That said, beavers don’t exhibit the best dental hygiene, and their teeth are usually orange in color.
+Beavers have massive teeth that continue growing.
+Their upper incisors range from 20 to 25mm, and their growth isn’t hindered.
+Beavers don’t exhibit the best dental hygiene, and their teeth are usually orange due to the iron in them.

 Like most other rodents, their teeth are powerful.
-This strength is primarily because the enamel of a beaver’s tooth contains iron.
-This makes them extremely sharp, precise, durable, and orangish.
+The strength is primarily because the enamel of a beaver’s tooth contains iron.
+This makes them extremely sharp and durable.

-Beavers’ teeth curve backward, which makes it easier for them to do their jobs.
+Beavers’ teeth curve backward, making it easier to cut wood.
 The growth rate of their teeth is about 4 feet per year.
-The teeth wear down with their gnawing of wood.
+However, the teeth wear down through gnawing.

-A study about the seasons and how it relates to incremental growth rates in beavers revealed a connection between the time of year and the growth rate of beavers’ incisors.
+A study in Science Direct about the seasons and their relation to incremental growth rates in beavers revealed a connection between the time of year and the growth rate of beavers’ incisors.
 The sample of beavers used for the study was harvested in fall and winter.

-It was found that the growth rate of the upper incisors differed from the growth rate of the lower incisors.
+The growth rate of the upper incisors differs from the growth rate of the lower incisors.
 The top incisors grew less during late summer and early fall.
-The lower incisors did not show as much of a difference in growth between seasons.
-The top incisors may be used to estimate which season a particular fossilized beaver may have died.
+The lower incisors did not show much difference in growth between seasons.
+The top incisors are used to estimate which season a fossilized beaver had died.

 What is the Largest Beaver on Record?

-The heaviest and largest North American beaver ever recorded weighed 110 pounds or 50 kilograms.
-This beaver was from Wisconsin, and it was caught at Iron County.
+The largest North American beaver ever recorded weighed 110 pounds (50 kilograms.)
+This beaver was from Wisconsin, and it was caught in Iron County.

 Although they didn’t feature the classic flat tail, the Ice Age’s giant beavers had remarkably similar characteristics as their modern counterparts.
 Widely known as Castoroides, these species were even larger.

-According to scientists, they were 8 feet long and almost 200 pounds in size.
-Like their modern counterparts, Beavers of the ice-age lived semi-aquatic lives.
+According to scientists, they were 8 feet long and almost 200 pounds.
+Like their modern counterparts, beavers of the ice-age lived semi-aquatic lives.

 Do Beavers Grow Forever?

 Being semi-aquatic animals, beavers require a proper diet to survive properly.
-Due to this reason, they are extensively found among freshwater ponds, rivers, marshes, and swamps.
+This is a reason they are extensively found among freshwater ponds, rivers, marshes, and swamps.

-Whilst American beavers are found throughout North America, they try to stay away from deserts and settle down in the marshy zones.
-Over the last fifty years, the number of beavers has increased in the zones in proximity to lakes, swamps, and woods.
+Whilst American beavers are found throughout North America, they try to stay away from deserts and settle down in marshy zones.
+Over the last fifty years, the number of beavers has increased around lakes, swamps, and woods.